Service Retirement Application Process

 of a CalSTRS employer; and

-- The activities are performed for a limited term.
+- The activities are performed for 24 months or less.

 The California Public Employees’ Pension Reform Act of 2013 extended the separation-from service requirement, also known as the zero-dollar earnings limit, to all members who retire on or after June 1, 2013, regardless of age.
 Your retirement benefit will be reduced dollar for dollar by the amount that you earn in CalSTRS-covered employment during the first 180 calendar days following your most recent retirement effective date up to your benefit amount payable during that period.